 - Include a fun activity that happens after they brush their teeth.

 - You can even brush your teeth at the same time as your child to help set a good example.

 Continue supervising your child as they brush their teeth.
 The dexterity required to brush teeth independently often only comes around 7 years of age.
 If you haven’t already, make brushing and flossing part of their regular morning and nighttime routine.
-At this age children can start to lose their baby teeth and get their permanent molars and adult teeth, which makes children’s oral care at home even more important.
+At this age children can start to lose their baby teeth and get their permanent molars and adult teeth, which makes oral health for kids at home even more important.